febrianrachmadi/lots-iam-gpu/README.md

 ### 1.3 Installing Required Libraries

+You have two options to install the project on your machine:
+1. Installing and running the LOTS-IAM-GPU on top of virtual environment (works for Linux/Windows) [Section 1.3.1]().
+2. Installing and running the LOTS-IAM-GPU directly on your local machine (tested on Linux 16.04) [Section 1.3.2]().

+**Note*:** Please make sure that Python3 has been installed in your local machine before continuing ([instructions](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get)).

 #### 1.3.1 Installing on virtual environment of conda (Linux/Windows) [RECOMMENDED]

 We provide `.yml` files in [environments](https://github.com/iboele/lots-iam-gpu/tree/master/environments) folder which can be used to activate a virtual environment for running LOTS-IAM-GPU in Linux/Windows.
+This is very useful especially if you want to run the software on Windows OS.

 Below is list of `.yml` files provided.